pooltogether/v4-utils-js/README.md

 ## Calculations, Computations and Core Logic

-The `@pooltogether/v4-utils-js` [node module package](https://www.npmjs.com/package/@pooltogether/v4-utils-js) provides calculations, computations and core logic for PoolTogether V4.
+The `@pooltogether/v4-utils-js` [node module package](https://www.npmjs.com/package/@pooltogether/v4-utils-js) provides calculations, computations and core logic for PoolTogether V4 protocol.

+Assisting with low-level tasks like hashing addresses to generate picks and calculating the total number of prizes for a prize tier.

+Additionally, high-order operations like filtering for a users winning picks and processing chain state (draws, prizeDistributions, etc..) to analyze/predict short and long term outcomes are included.

+[Open an Issue](https://github.com/pooltogether/v4-utils-js/issues) to request new features.

 **Caclulations:**